chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 Install-ChocolateyInstallPackage @packageArgs
 ~~~

+### Manage as Templates as Packages

+If you have Chocolatey v0.9.10+, then you can manage templates as packages themselves, allowing you to upgrade a template when a new version is available.
+When it comes to packaging templates, Chocolatey takes a conventional approach.
+You must create a package with the suffix ".template" and have a templates folder.

+To manage a template as a package, create a new package with the name "templatename.template".
+The name of the package minus the ".template" will be the name of the template.

+Then create a templates folder.
+This is where the template goes. the only thing to remember is that the nuspec file created here must end in ".template" as a Chocolatey package allows only one nuspec file.

+Here's an example: https://chocolatey.org/packages/zip.template.
+The source is at https://github.com/ferventcoder/chocolatey-packages/tree/master/manual/zip.template

+Yes, it is really that easy.
+Enjoy!

 ### Extending Templates

 Walmart has a really good post on extending package templates.
 You can read that at https://puppet.com/blog/extending-chocolatey-packaging-walmart